By Vincenzo Villamena, CPA

 Each foreign-owned LLC now must have an EIN (Employer Identification Number) and designate a Responsible Party.
 The Responsible Party for a single-member LLC is usually the owner of the LLC.
 It’s the person with “control” over the company.
 The Responsible Party must provide his or her SSN, ITIN or EIN when filling out Form SS-4 to obtain the EIN for the business.

 All reportable transactions between the LLC and other parties need to be identified and reported in Form 5472 Information Return.
-In addition the LLC needs to keep records of all reportable transactions as well as a profit & loss statement that support the information provided in Form 5472.
+In addition, the LLC needs to keep records of all reportable transactions as well as a profit & loss statement to support the information provided in Form 5472.
 While those are not included in the actual filing, they need to be made available if the IRS wants to see them.

 Unsure if you need to file?

 If you are unsure if you have reportable transactions and need to file Form 5472, contact a specialist.
 Failure to file carries a stiff penalty of $10,000.
 The penalty also applies to the failure of maintaining the required records.